Henry Wessells, Editor.

 comedies, and the jokes and situations popped into existence.

 All puzzles are exercises in topography.
-So, for the benefit of those
+So,

 who enjoy wandering over complex terrain, I have decided to spell out